marusakod/scprocess/docs/setup.md

       - name: mouse_2024
     ```

     This will ask the setup process to download and prepare the most recent pre-built [human](https://www.10xgenomics.com/support/software/cell-ranger/downloads#reference-downloads:~:text=Human%20reference%20(GRCh38)%20%2D%202024%2DA) and [mouse](https://www.10xgenomics.com/support/software/cell-ranger/downloads#reference-downloads:~:text=Mouse%20reference%20(GRCm39)%20%2D%202024%2DA) genomes from 10x Genomics.
-For more information on how to structure the `.scprocess_setup.yaml` see the [`Reference`](reference.md#setup-config-file) section
+For more information on how to structure the `.scprocess_setup.yaml` see the [`Reference`](reference.md#setup-config-file) section.

     ??? tip "Save some space by removing the reference genome used in the tutorial"
         `scsetup` will automatically download the `human_2024` reference genome and build an alevin index with [decoys](reference.md#setup-config-file).
 This index will be used for running {{ software_name }} on a [tutorial dataset](tutorial.md).
 If you would like the use the exact same index for running {{ software_name }} on your own dataset you still have to list `human_2024` as one of the options in the `.scprocess_setup.yaml` file.
 If that is not the case, {{ software_name }} will create a reference index named `human_2024_default` in `$SCPROCESS_DATA_DIR`.
 To remove this reference (after running the tutorial) use: